 - Develop a creative and professional network across the UK and internationally

 To apply for the Fellowships:

-To apply for a place in the Architecture Biennale 2020:
+To apply for a place in the Architecture or Art Biennales:

-Find out if your institution is interested in partnering.
+Find out if your institution is already a partner or interested in participating.

 Ask your institution internally and direct them to the Become a Partner section.

 If your university or organisation becomes a partner, you should contact your head of school, dean or international office to find out how to apply for the Fellowships